 We anticipate subscriptions will continue to represent a majority of new arrangements, including customers migrating from existing term license arrangements to subscription services, in future periods.
-Due to the ratable recognition of subscription revenue, growth in subscription revenue will lag behind the growth of subscription orders and will impact the comparative growth of our reported revenue.
+Due to the ratable recognition of subscription revenue, growth in subscription revenue will lag behind the growth of subscription orders and will impact the comparative growth of our reported revenue on a year-over-year basis.
 If we complete a higher percentage of subscription arrangements in a given period, our short-term growth rates will be negatively impacted.
 Due to the seasonal nature of our business, the impact of new subscription orders in the fourth fiscal quarter, our historically largest quarter for new orders, is not reflected in revenues until the following fiscal year.

-Subscription revenue increased by \$19.9 million during the three months ended October 31, 2021 compared to the same period a year ago, primarily due to the impact of new cloud transition agreements for InsuranceSuite via Guidewire Cloud entered into and provisioned since October 31, 2020.
+Subscription revenue increased by \$21.9 million and \$66.4 million during the three and nine months ended April 30, 2022, respectively, compared to the same periods a year ago, primarily due to the impact of cloud transition and new subscription agreements for InsuranceSuite via Guidewire Cloud entered into and provisioned since April 30, 2021.

-Support revenue increased by \$1.1 million during the three months ended October 31, 2021 compared to the same period a year ago, primarily due to an increase in extended support related to certain versions of our self-managed licenses of \$0.8 million.
+Support revenue increased by \$0.1 million and \$1.4 million during the three and nine months ended April 30, 2022, respectively, compared to the same periods a year ago.

 Support related to subscription arrangements is included in subscription revenue, as support is not quoted or priced separately from the subscription services.
 As customers enter into a subscription agreement to migrate from an existing term license agreement, the timing and amount of revenue recognized will be impacted by allocations of the total contract value between the license, subscription, and support performance obligations.
 As a result, we expect the increase in subscription orders as a percentage of total new sales and customers migrating from term licenses to subscription services will continue to reduce the growth in, or result in lower, support revenue in the future.